nascal3/Transportation/README.md

 ```
 npm run debug:test
 ```
-Select the test you wish to run in debug mode.
+Select the test you wish to run in debug mode from the Cypress pop-up window.
 Recommended for investigating test failures.

 ### Run tests in headless mode (CLI)
 ```